 REDUCING ENERGY USE IN HOMES

-Energy use in homes accounts for about 14 percent of UK greenhouse gas emissions, according to the Committee on Climate Change (CCC).
+Energy use in homes accounts for about 14% of UK greenhouse gas emissions, according to the Committee on Climate Change (CCC).

 The majority of energy used in homes, 63%, is for space heating.
 Insulation reduces the amount of heat lost through walls, roofs and floors, meaning that less energy is required to heat a building.